MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/move-adobject.md

 You can also create a **PSCredential** object by using a script or by using the **Get-Credential** cmdlet.
 You can then set the *Credential* parameter to the **PSCredential** object.

-If the acting credentials do not have directory-level permission to perform the task, the Active Directory module for Windows PowerShelll returns a terminating error.
+If the acting credentials do not have directory-level permission to perform the task, the Active Directory module for Windows PowerShell returns a terminating error.

 ```yaml
 Type: PSCredential